-To choose the correct medicinal testosterone, people must work with their doctor.
-They may also wish to ask about the potential costs and benefits to their particular medical history and requirement to make a better decision.
+To choose the correct administration method, people must work with their doctor.
+They may also wish to ask about the potential costs and benefits of their particular medical history and their need to explore suitable alternatives.

-There are many testosterone supplements available to buy over the counter that purport to increase a person’s testosterone.
+Many testosterone supplements available over the counter reportedly increase a person’s testosterone.
 However, there is typically little evidence to demonstrate their effectiveness.

-Lifestyle changes, such as exercise, improving diet, and reducing excess weight may have a more significant impact than taking these supplements.
+Lifestyle changes, such as exercise, improving diet, and maintaining a moderate weight, may have a more significant effect than taking these supplements.

-According to the previous article in American Journal of Men’s Health, manufacturers market various herbal supplements as improving testosterone and are sometimes available in combination with DHEA.
+According to the previous article in the American Journal of Men’s Health, manufacturers market various herbal supplements that reportedly improve testosterone.
+These are sometimes available in combination with DHEA.

-Much like other alternative treatment options, there is little evidence for their effectiveness for increasing testosterone.
-There may be concerns about dose, quality, and purity in these products that are not overseen by the Food and Drug Administration (FDA).
+Much like other alternative treatment options, there is little evidence for their effectiveness in increasing testosterone.
+Additionally, there may be concerns about dose, quality, and purity in these products that do not fall under the Food and Drug Administration’s (FDA) regulatory oversight.

 - a reduction in libido